finos/common-domain-model/docs/contribution.md

     2. If the same word or phrase is used in a business context, as part of an explanation, then the words should be spaced and titled normally and the special format is not required: e.g.
-        "Tradable products are represented by\...".
+        "Tradable products are represented by...".
 2. Code snippets should be preceded by the string:
     `.. code-block:: Language` (where the Language could be any of Haskell, Java, JSON, etc.), followed by a line spacing before the